Bike Shed – Green roof of the day

 Most bike sheds are pretty boring to be honest.
 In fact they are architectural eyesores in many cases.
 Why not combine sustainable transport (bicycles) with biodiversity?

-Why limit bike sheds to bikes?
+Why limit your bike shed to cycles?
 Why not add bees and other pollinators?

 This bike shed in London follows the principles outlined in the Guide.
 These modular designs made by GreenRoofShelters help cycle nuts go really green.
 With a biodiverse green roof and habitat wall for pollinators, this green roof is truly sustainable.
 A green infrastructure building that is not just a shell for a bunch of bikes.